msourav7/devIn-frontend/README.md

 - called profile/view in body.jsx to make logged in user available everywhere other wise show message please login if someone tries to acces aother urls

+- Built the UserCard/feed page and called /feed api